 Boards must ensure the following:

-Workforce Solutions Office staff assists participants in selecting approvable training that meets all of the TAA approval criteria and the three additional considerations When training plans do not meet the approval criteria, Workforce Solutions Office staff must recommend denial to TWC’s TAA Technical Assistance
+Workforce Solutions Office staff assists participants in selecting approvable training that meets all of the TAA approval criteria and the three additional considerations.

+When training plans do not meet the approval criteria, Workforce Solutions Office staff must recommend denial to TWC’s TAA Technical Assistance.

 An REP has been fully developed before a training referral is approved, with a hard copy signed by the customer kept in the customer’s files.